 When I buy firewood in the spring it comes loose thrown in 16″ lengths.
 I build a stack as long as I can beside my driveway then I calculate the cubic feet to make sure I wasn’t shortchanged.
 Well, I did that the first few times I used my firewood dealer.
 I don’t check it anymore, it looks about right and I trust him now.

-BTW: In a TEOTWAWKI situation, many places in the United States could have firewood markets like those in Africa, where firewood is rare and so valuable that scrap brush and trees are gathered to be sold in street markets.
+BTW: In a TEOTWAWKI situation, many places in the United States could have firewood markets like those in Africa, where firewood is rare and so valuable that scrap brush and trees are gathered to be sold in street market.